Previous dayApril 21, 2026Next day

 7.4 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 56 km S of Whites City, New Mexico on April 21, 2026 at 20:18 UTC.
-It arrived roughly 19 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 7.4 km, the event was shallow crustal.
+On April 21, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 56 km S of Whites City, New Mexico at 20:18 UTC.
+Coming 19 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 7.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.669°, -104.293°.
+Coordinates: 31.669°, -104.293°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21